Need utility assistance in Washington? You’re not alone. I’ve been there before – and so have many of our readers.

 In Washington, most counties have a Community Action Council.
-These organizations help coordinate LIHEAP and Weatherization Services, in addition to other programs.
+These organizations help coordinate LIHEAP and Weatherization services, as well as other programs that can help you with housing and food.
 If you need help because you are dealing with a shut off, this is one of the best places you can start.

-Salvation Army chapters often assist with shelter and utility costs.
+Salvation Army chapters often assist with emergency shelter, food & nutrition services, and emergency financial assistance, including high utility costs.
 Contact your local Salvation Army to see if they offer utility assistance.

 St. Vincent de Paul

 In most areas, St. Vincent de Paul will also assist with emergency utility assistance in WA.
 However, you are typically required to meet income requirements and provide a shut-off notice.